-By the time Friday afternoon rolls around, I can feel that my body is ready to stop.
-My focus starts to go onto other things like baking, sewing projects, house shopping, hiking, getting the garden ready....everything else but business related work.
-Though I'd LOVE to stop and just dive right in to these other projects, I can't do that always.
-There is an endless list of things to get to in my business.
-I get even more weird about finishing my week a few hours early because, we're supposed to work until 5pm, AT LEAST, if we want to advance our careers, or so I've been reading.
-"Lean In" is what Sheryl Sandberg COO of Facebook tells us in her new book.
-But, all I want to do is lean into some of my red forest cupcakes that I'm dying to make!...
+By the time Friday afternoon rolls around, I feel like I've hit a wall.
+My focus starts to go onto other things like baking, sewing, house shopping, hiking, getting the garden ready....anything but business-related tasks.
+Though I'd LOVE to dive into these more meditative projects, there is an endless list of things I need to address for my company.
+Apparently, we're supposed to work until 5 pm, AT LEAST, if we want to advance our careers.
+Or so we are told in "Lean In" according to Sheryl Sandberg COO of Facebook.
+But, all I want to lean into are the red forest cupcakes that I'm dying to make!...

 Friday afternoon is now my "get organized for next week" time.
-Right around 2 or 3 p.m.
-I stop what I am doing.
-I pull out my inbox of stuff, I look at my project management dashboard, my to do list and my calendar for next week, and get super organized around priority work for my business and for my clients.
-I look at upcoming calendar appointments as well as all of my to dos and make sure I can accomplish everything within the time allotted.
-If I can't, I shift things around or move it to the following week.
-I go through my project management dashboard and make notes on what's coming up, which clients I need to call or what tasks I need to delegate.
-I also make a list of self-care that I will do over the week and make sure to schedule those right into my calendar as well.
+Around 2 or 3 pm, I stop what I am doing, look at my project management dashboard, my to-do list, and calendar for the coming week.
+Then I get super organized around priority work for my business and my clients.
+I analyze upcoming calendar appointments as well as all of my to-dos to make sure I can accomplish everything within the allotted time, shifting things to the following week if they don't fit in.
+I go through my project management dashboard, make notes on events, clients, calls, tasks that need to be delegated...
+Then I make a list for my own self-care and schedule it right into my calendar.

 I find this dedication to time management helps me tackle my upcoming week, allowing me to feel good about spending an extra hour in bed catching up on my sleep.
 I can more easily pull away from work on a Friday and lean, instead, into my weekend.

 I want to hear from you.
 What do you do to prepare for your upcoming week?
 How do you "lean" into your weekend?
 Leave a comment below!